jfalcou/eve/README.md

 ## Current status - Advanced BETA

-EVE is considered in **advanced beta**: it's usable, has an almost complete feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may be possible.
+EVE is considered in **advanced beta**: it's usable, has an almost complete feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may still remain.
 Don't hesitate to report any funky code-gen or bad optimizations so we can deliver the best performance around.

 [The still-in-progress documentation is here.](https://jfalcou.github.io/eve/index.html)